EmanuellQA/telliot-feeds/docs/getting-started.md

 During the installation, the package `eth-brownie` may log errors about dependencies version conflict.
 It will not compromise the installation, it happens because that package pushes some packages' versions downwards whereas there are packages that require newer versions.

-After the installtion you can check telliot installtion by running:
+After the installation you can check telliot default configuration by running:

 ```sh
 telliot config show